Acceptable Use of Electronic Media (AUEM)

 We expect all GSMST families to create and maintain a minimum of one (1) active Parent Portal account in order to monitor student performance and achievement on a regular basis.
 The GCPS Parent Portal has recently been updated with new features including the ability for parents to change email addresses and update phone numbers electronically.

-Parents can register as first-time users by visiting the Counseling Office at GSMST and completing a registration form in person with Ms. Czarick -OR- by visiting the GCPS Parent Portal webpage and following the directions remotely.
+Parents can register as first-time users by completing a registration form in person with Ms. Ivanowski -OR- by visiting the GCPS Parent Portal webpage and following the directions remotely.

 - A copy of your current proof of insurance.